 Howdy from Texas y’all!
 My name is Geoff Duncan, and I don’t talk like this all the time.
 I’m a wedding photographer residing in Austin, but I secretly desire a nomadic lifestyle.

 The first wedding I photographed came in 2010, but before I hit the ground running with that I took 6 months off to travel the world, which was an incredibly influential time in both my personal and professional life.
-Eventually I ran out of money and settled down in Austin, TX where I have spent the last 4 years making friends and snapping photos for coolest people on the planet.
+Eventually, I ran out of money and settled down in Austin, TX where I have spent the last 4 years making friends and snapping photos of the coolest people on the planet.

 Over the years I have experimented with a ton of gear, buying and selling equipment like it’s going out of style, but I have finally found a system that works for me.
 Because I am on the road a lot, I am always looking for ways to simplify.
 One of the things that I love about this craft, is that you can make it as complicated or as simple as you want.
 When I’m shooting a wedding it’s very important that my clients feel comfortable in front of the camera, so the less time I spend messing with my gear the better.
 All that said, I am very intentional with what I choose to pack in my bag for a wedding.

 The Think Tank Airport Takeoff Rolling Backpack.
 This guy is my work horse and the bag I take to every wedding because it holds anything that I could possibly need.
 Plenty of room for multiple camera bodies, lenses, flashes, batteries, etc I have owned several Think Tank bags, and settled on this one because of the optional backpack straps, in case you find yourself on rugged terrain or in a tight spot.